Monash-University-Physics-Astronomy/LHCb/codedevelopment.md

 ![New terminal](images/new-terminal.png)!
 ![git clone in terminal](images/terminal-clone.png).
 3. You can ignore the rest of the instructions on the [Analysis Repository Skeleton](https://gitlab.cern.ch/lhcb-dpa/wp6-analysis-preservation-and-open-data/analysis-repo-skeleton) page for now and come back to it later if required.
 4. To setup the python environment for coding, in a terminal window set up a virtual environment that is based on the shared LHCb conda environment.
-See the command below and make changes in the folder name if required.
+See the commands below and make changes in the folder name if required.
 Take care of including the single quotation marks.
 ```bash
 [nectar9] ~ % cd analysis-repo-skeleton
 [nectar9] ~/analysis-repo-skeleton master  1% ./run lb-conda-dev virtual-env '$LBCONDA_DEFAULT_ENV_VERSION' lb-python